 Managing business relationships with creditors or suppliers

 Maintaining any type of business relationship is extremely important, whether you’re selling a low value item to a consumer, trying to nurture a long-term contract with a regular client or if you’re working with a supplier or creditor to build up your business.
-You can be in a rather vulnerable position when it comes to creditors as they may have access to your valuable assets as part of any security the hold.
+You can be in a rather vulnerable position when it comes to creditors as they may have access to your valuable assets as part of any security they hold.
 The last thing you want is entire debts being called in or court hearings to deal with; allowing things to spiral out of control can destroy your business, particularly if it’s in a fledgling state.

 A variety of documents which may help with managing relationships with creditors can be downloaded from our Business Documents Folder.
-Click on any relevant templates in the list, below, for further information.